 Even though qin is one type of music instrument....(translation incomplete)

 Footnotes (Shorthand references are explained on a separate page)

 Sources for Shi Kuang (Master Kuang, or Music Master Kuang)

-9129.xxx, but .198 師曠之枝策 quotes a Zhuangzi story that mentions the qin (昭文之鼔琴也，師曠之枝策也，惠子之據梧也), while .199 師曠之聰 quotes Mengzi on Shi Kuang's acute hearing.
+9129.xxx, but .198 師曠之枝策 quotes a story from the Zhuangzi chapter Qi Wu Lun (ctext) that mentions the qin ("昭文之鼔琴也，師曠之枝策也，惠子之據梧也 Zhao Wen played the qin, Shi Kuang beat the rhythm with a stick and Huizi follwed [with comments] by a nearby treee...."), while .199 師曠之聰 quotes Mengzi on Shi Kuang's acute hearing.
 Xu Jian discusses him in his Outline History, Chapter 1.
 A. (pp. 3-4).
 Internet biographies all agree that his style name was 子野 Ziye but they differ on his home town, most saying he was from 山西洪洞 Hongdong in Shanxi, but some saying he was from 冀州南和 Nanhe in Jizhou (southern part of modern Hebei province).
 One of them (hudong.com) has a variety of images of or related to him, including statues such as the above.

 |3.
 Image of 師曠 Shi Kuang playing the qin||Kaifeng honors Shi Kuang|

-In contract, the image at right, from the same park, is an old photo
+In contrast, the image at right, from the same park, is an old photo

 Duke Ping of Jin 晉平公